-Version Valid from Valid to Main changes

-Version 1 12.04.23 02.07.2023

-Version 2 Version 3 03.07.23 06.11.23 06.11.2023 Clarification about approval of lifetime extension of 6 months Including the need to adjust communication objectives as well as work pack objectives for major changes.
-Small adjustments to the text about what happens after project approval at the top of page 2.
+Version Valid from Valid to Main changes Version 1 12.04.23 02.07.2023 Version 2 03.07.23 06.11.2023 Clarification about approval of lifetime extension of 6 months Version 3 06.11.23 22.01.2024 Including the need to adjust communication objectives as well as work pack objectives for major changes.
+Small adjustments to the text about what happens after project approval at the top of page 2 Version 4 22.01.2024 Clarification about project lifetime extensions and partner status moved from being major to minor change.
+More information about a name change if it is accompanied by a change to an organisations VAT no. and an update about the approval of major changes during a reporting period.